LifeMD HRT

 Frame 01 · 0:00–0:04

-OPEN — Extreme close-up, direct to camera.
+OPEN — Her face, direct to camera.
 Intimate, reflective.

 "You know, I think it's the little things that I'm most grateful to have back."